 PatchXR Team.
 We are award-winning artists, designers, engineers, musicians, and explorers blending cultures and talents to harness immersive technology for the imagination.
 Our team has worked in gaming, procedural audio, and visual art for decades and has produced work seen in museums and festivals across the globe.
-Now, we want to bring together a community of engineers and creators in the Metaverse, to create together a new form of intersensory art.
+Now, we want to bring together a community of players and makers in the Metaverse, to create together a new form of intersensory art.

 PatchXR is a Swiss-Danish studio focused on sound and vision in mixed realities.
 We were founded in 2020, but our pedigree begins much earlier.
 Co-founder Mélodie Mousset is the creator of HanaHana, an award-winning surrealist VR artwork five years in the making celebrated by film festivals and the interactive circuit alike.
 A half-decade of development produced the core philosophy of our bespoke VR sound engine, Patcheetah.
 Eduardo Fouilloux had in parallel developed MuX, a sandbox for musical instrument creation available on Steam.
 They joined forces with sound designer and procedural audio evangelist Chris Heinrichs, (co-developer of Enzien Audio’s ground-breaking Heavy compiler for the open modular environment Pure Data (Pd).